Autonomic-Cooperative/keycloak-collective-portal/README.md

 (Keycloak is made within the context of RedHat / IBM).
 This is the No Admins, No Masters edition of Keycloak.

+## Feature set

+- **invite links**:
+  - Any collective member with an existing Keycloak account can log in and generate them
+  - They are valid for 30 days by default (configurable via `INVITE_TIME_LIMIT`)
+  - Anyone with an invite link can create an account on the Keycloak, so don't share publicly!
+  - There is no access granularity on the account creation implemented yet, so the accounts are "global"
+  - Once the user fills in their name, email, password they will receive an email verification mail

+If you want a feature implemented, please open an issue to discuss.

 ## Getting Started

 ### From a system administrator perspective